Have you ever wondered about the various types of rooms that make up a house, each serving its unique purpose?

 Some of the Living room accessories

-2. The Bedroom: A Haven of Rest and Relaxation
+2. The Bedroom: A Haven of relaxation

 A bedroom is a private room in a house or apartment where people sleep.